Don’t delay ‘Build MVP’ for another 3 years. Instead, find out what stands behind MVP pricing and make it happen. This article will help you do that!

 To create a technically feasible solution, check where a chosen technology shines, where it doesn’t.
 How can animations be made?
 What are the obstacles?
 Find the answers even before jumping into UI/UX design.
 This way, you end up with a truly functional design that can eventually become a rock-solid product.

-For MVPs, the cost of UI/UX design starts from $1500
+For MVPs, the approximate cost of UI/UX design is $5 000

 3. Development.
 This stage usually takes the longest.
 During the development phase, the technical execution starts.
 This is when it’s time to hand off the finished design to the devs for further coding.
 And convert the visuals into a digital reality!

 - You’re not adding nice-to-haves.
 We’re still talking about MVPs, so the primary goal is NOT to build every single feature that comes to mind.
 Building an MVP is all about delivering only must-haves i.e what brings most of the value to the user — product owners happen to forget about this.

 - QA and development run in parallel.
 QA testers should also be a part of the development process.
 For what?
 To reveal bugs (always exist) and ensure decent quality.
 So, yes, testing the app after each development iteration isn’t just important, it’s CRUCIAL.

 - Use community-driven technologies.
 The more popular stack is the more ready-made libraries and solutions it has.
 The devs don’t have to write basic features from scratch.
 Instead, they just integrate existing solutions into the product and work on customization.
 For product owners, that usually comes along with lots of time and budget savings.